bristlemouth/bm_common/test/README.md

 ## Adding Tests
+Create a new test file in the `test/src` directory.
+Name your test such that it is the file being tested with `_test` appended to the end.
+For example, if you are testing `my_file_to_test.c`, name your test file `my_file_to_test_test.cpp`.

+Reference the Google Test documentation for how to write tests using Google Test or use the existing tests as examples.

-Add your new test to the end of the `CMakeLists.txt` file in this directory.
+Once you have created your new testing file you need to add it to the end of the `CMakeLists.txt` file in this directory.
-List any of the source files and supporting files that the test will require like this:
+First, list any of the source files and supporting files that the test will require like this:

   ```cmake
   set(MY_FILE_TO_TEST_SOURCES